 The probability for a transit by an Earth-size planet at 0.01 AU is 1%.
 Hence, the discovery of habitable planets around WDs requires a survey of at least 100 targets, if all of them have such planets.
-Thanks to the SDSS coverage of Field 1, we have $\approx 100$ target WDs on active silicon in Field 1, and 100 more potential targets near the focal plane.
+Previously, we proposed for K2 observations of \approx 110 target WDs in Fields 0 and 1.
+The addition of the 54 WDs from Fields 2 and 3 will bring the total number of WDs surveyed by the K2 mission to \approx 160.
 This survey will provide the first constraints on the frequency of habitable planets around WDs.
 The survey sample size will grow as the number of observed K2 fields increases.
-Our proposed survey is extremely cheap due to the relatively small number of WD targets in Field 1.
+Our proposed survey is extremely cheap due to the relatively small number of WD targets in Fields 2 and 3.
 On the other hand, this survey is capable of finding the first planets in the WD habitable zone, and the James Webb Space Telescope is capable of obtaining the first spectroscopic measurements of such planets (Loeb & Maoz 2013).